Just because you’re running a Linux operating system, doesn’t mean you cannot suffer data loss.

 Here We Bring For You Best 7 Open Source Linux Disk Imaging Software

 Clonezilla Linux cloning software is built in two different editions.
-One can be used on single machines while other can be used on multiple computers.
-A wide range of file system including Linux, macOS and Windows are supported.
+One can be used on single machines while others can be used on multiple computers.
+A wide range of file system including Linux, macOS, and Windows are supported.

 - Supports file system like btrfs, ext 2, 3, 4, xfs and other filesystems.

 - Backup drives and partitions to driver or image files.